Welcome to Foam Factory

 How to make a foam sword for Cosplay

 When choosing the materials, there are plenty of options on the market you can use.
 While you could use cardboard or poster board, those options have their drawbacks.
 For instance, the sword may be flimsy, easy to damage, and flat in appearance.
 You could opt for wood for your sword, as some cosplayers do, but this option can be heavy, costly, and difficult to work with.
 Foam is the best choice for a cosplay sword for a few reasons.
-The weight of foam in your hand is good without being as heavy as wood.
+For one, foam isn’t as heavy as wood, so it doesn’t add as much weight to your hand.
+Foam is also easier to work with for experienced and novice cosplayers alike.
+Best of all, foam is an affordable solution!
+If you make mistakes, it won’t be as expensive as if you’re working with wood.

-When it comes to making a cosplay sword, the type of foam is the first thing to consider.
-While there are a lot of different foam types available, not all of them are well suited for making cosplay swords.
-There are two foams that are ideal for cosplay swords:
+When it comes to making a DIY cosplay sword, the type of foam is the first thing to consider.
+While there are a lot of different foam types available, not all of them are well-suited for making cosplay swords.
+There are two types of foam that are ideal for cosplay swords:

-• Cross-Linked Polyethylene – This foam is available in a wide range of colors if you want to create a sword with a specific color for your character.
-It also offers a smoother feel that some other foams do.
-It offers more weight for those looking for a heavier feel.
-It also offers great shock absorbency if you are looking to engage in swordplay.
+• Cross-Linked Polyethylene – Cross-linked polyethylene foam (XLPE) is available in a wide range of colors, so it’s great if you want to create a sword with a specific color for your character.
+It also offers a smoother feel than some other foams do.
+It offers more weight for those looking for a heavier feel, and it also offers great shock absorbency if you are looking to engage in swordplay.

 How to Make A Cosplay Sword

 To start, pull together the appropriate materials.
-You will need your chosen foam type, but also items such as a sander, tracing paper, a sharp knife, a pipe or conduit for the handle, a ruler, and paint in metallic colors (if you want to paint your sword).
+You will need your chosen foam type, but also items such as a dremel, tracing paper, a sharp knife, a pipe or conduit for the handle, a ruler, and paint in metallic colors (if you want to paint your sword).
+You will also need adhesive, and it is important to choose the right glue for the job.

 Once you have the measurements and marks in place, you can use your adhesive to connect the pieces over the PVC pipe.
 Once you glue your blade and handle cutouts, let it sit for a few hours to allow the glue to fully dry.
 You should now have a three-dimensional sword that is perfect for your next cosplay event!